PATEA HISTORICAL SOCIETY

 • Manutahi WWI Memorial

-• Meremere WWI Memorial
+• Meremere WWI & WWII Memorial

 • Ngamatapouri WWI Memorial